-Guidelines for the cataloguing of copyright evidence where developed following a CREATe workshop on 20 October 2014, attended by Sayantan Ghosal (Dpt of Economics, University of Glasgow), Georg v Graevenitz (Queen Mary University of London & CREATe Fellow in Innovation Economics), Morten Hviid (Centre for Competition Policy, University of East Anglia) and Ruth Towse (Bournemouth University & CREATe Fellow in Cultural Economics).
-Further consultations have taken place with Chris Buccafusco (New York University), Smita Kheria (University of Edinburgh), Joost Poort (Institute for Information Law, University of Amsterdam & CREATe Fellow in Economics of copyright and media industries) and Steven Watson (Lancaster University).
+Guidelines for the cataloguing of copyright evidence where drawn up following a CREATe workshop on 20 October 2014, attended by Sayantan Ghosal (Dpt of Economics, University of Glasgow), Georg v Graevenitz (Queen Mary University of London & CREATe Fellow in Innovation Economics), Morten Hviid (Centre for Competition Policy, University of East Anglia) and Ruth Towse (Bournemouth University & CREATe Fellow in Cultural Economics).
+Further consultations took place with Chris Buccafusco (New York University), Smita Kheria (University of Edinburgh), Joost Poort (Institute for Information Law, University of Amsterdam & CREATe Fellow in Economics of copyright and media industries) and Steven Watson (Lancaster University).

-- A scoping review of the "piracy" literature commissioned by CREATe from Watson, Fleming and Zizzo, published in 2014.
+A scoping review of the "piracy" literature commissioned by CREATe from Watson, Fleming and Zizzo, published in 2014.
 This used a review technique from the medical sciences to identify more than 50,000 academic sources that were potentially relevant for assessing unlawful file sharing, covering music, film, television, video games, software and books.
 During the review process, the sources were narrowed down to 206 articles which examined human behaviour.

-- Working papers and pre-prints published in the SSRN e-journal Intellectual Property: Empirical Studies (edited by Christopher J. Buccafusco and David L. Schwartz).
+Working papers and pre-prints published in the SSRN e-journal Intellectual Property: Empirical Studies (edited by Christopher J. Buccafusco and David L. Schwartz).
 710 papers published between November 1996 and July 2015 were narrowed down to 132 studies relevant to copyright law.
 These were further reviewed by the core editorial team of the Wiki (Koutmeridis, Erickson, Kretschmer) if they contained "sufficient empirical material" that warranted coding.
 "Sufficient empirical material" could be quantitative or qualitative.
 Our working definition excluded anecdotal or journalistic treatment, though single case studies were acceptable if the methodology was articulated and justified.
 A total of 103 studies were selected and catalogued from this SSRN source.

-- Expert literature reviews conducted by Handke (2011), Kretschmer (2012) and Kheria (2013).
+Expert literature reviews conducted by Handke (2011), Kretschmer (2012) and Kheria (2013).
 They were used to fill some of the gaps left by the "piracy" review, in particular relating to creator perspectives.
 A total of 81 studies will be catalogued under this method.

-- 50 governmental reports on intellectual property/copyright policy, proposed by CREATe doctoral candidates Kenny Barr and Megan Blakely, and reviewed by the core editorial team of the Wiki (Koutmeridis, Erickson, Kretschmer).
+50 governmental reports on intellectual property/copyright policy, proposed by CREATe doctoral candidates Kenny Barr and Megan Blakely, and reviewed by the core editorial team of the Wiki (Koutmeridis, Erickson, Kretschmer).